P4ZD4N/codewars/dictionary-with-definitions/README.md

 In dictionary you can:
 <br>

-- Add word and definition of this to dictionary,
+- Add word and definition of this word to dictionary,
   <br>
 - Find definition of earlier added word,
   <br>
-- Delete definition of earlier added word,
+- Delete definition of earlier added word.